codegirl-007/jevlint/README.md

 - `severity`: `info`, `warning`, or `error`
 - `include` and `exclude`: doublestar file patterns
-- `kinds`: `function` or `type`
+- `kinds`: `comment`, `field`, `function`, `statement`, or `type`
 - `exceptions`: cases that should pass
 - `localize`: `comment`, `field`, or `statement`; use `[]` to disable pointers

 ## How it works

+- Rules can check functions, types, comments, fields, or statements.
+- Comments, fields, and statements include their nearest function or type as context.
-- Functions and types are checked in parallel, four at a time by default.
+- Code units are checked in parallel, four at a time by default.
 - Applicable rules are batched into one request per code unit.
-- Failed rules get a second pass to locate the relevant code.
+- Failed function and type rules can use `localize` for a focused second pass.
 - Results include syntax-highlighted snippets and pointers when available.
 - Network failures and retryable API responses are retried up to twice.